joelparkerhenderson/issues/README.md

   * Symptoms (Sx): what is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.

-  * Investigations (Ix): what is happening to research the issue, such as the steps, or results, etc.
+  * Fractures (Fx): what is broken, such as a failed part, or crashed application, or stuck process, etc.

   * History (Hx): relevant background information, such as prior similar issues, or reports, or references, etc.

+  * Investigations (Ix): what we're doing to research the issue, such as the steps we're taking, or tests we're trying, etc.

   * Diagnosis (Dx): what is going wrong under the surface, such as the root causes, or cascading causes, etc.

+  * Treatments (Tx): what we're doing to make it better, such as action items, to do lists, mitigations, etc.

   * Prognosis (Px): what is the prediction, such as a forecast, potential outcomes, changes in effects, etc.

-  * Fracture (Fx): what is broken, such as a failed part, or crashed application, or stuck process, etc.

-  * Treatment (Tx): what we're doing to make it better, such as action items, to do lists, mitigations, etc.

 Our issue template is this file: [TEMPLATE.md](TEMPLATE.md)